mmladenovska/Team_2_Bank-data-analysis/README.md

 ![roc](https://user-images.githubusercontent.com/81990864/115448357-ec767380-a219-11eb-95f5-ca3c39ff60a6.jpg)

+:large_blue_diamond: To  see all the models that we have tried please read our file [Models](https://github.com/mmladenovska/Team_2_Bank-data-analysis/blob/main/Notebook%20for%20training_Final.ipynb)

-For the best performing classifer ( in this case XGB Classifier) we did Hyperparameter tunning by using  RandomizedSearch and Manual Search.
+For the best performing classifer ( in this case XGBoost Classifier) we did Hyperparameter tunning by using  RandomizedSearch and Manual Search.
 There was a slight improvement so we saved the best performing classifer for further prediction .
+In the table below we present the final classification report from the selected best model

 | Classifier | Accuracy_score | Precision_score | Recall_score | F1_score | Mean_score |
 |------------|----------------|-----------------|--------------|----------|------------|